Military Base Visitor Background Check (Don’t Step on Base Before This)

 It is advantageous if they can obtain a personal reference from previous superior officers under whom they worked.
 Also, unless applying for an extremely high-ranking position, keep in mind that they must grant permission for this information to be made public during their application.

-Businesses And Licenses
+Businesses and Licenses

 The longer they have worked under their license, the better they will appear during the background investigation.
 This also applies to medical licenses.